 Pretending like a lack of carrier options isn’t a concern spells certain doom for many agents.

-Count on your clients to speak with another insurance agent within 6 months of you writing the policy on her.
+Bottom line, count on your clients to speak with another insurance agent within 6 months of you writing the policy.

-And if your client is anything like the Mother example above, odds are high you’ll lose the deal and experience a chargeback of commission.
+And if your client is anything like the example above, odds are high you’ll lose the deal and experience a charge-back of commission.

 It’s not personal.
 It’s just business!
 And the wise prepare accordingly.

-If you sell Senior Life exclusively, this is the risk you’re going to run.
+If you sell Senior Life exclusively, this is the risk you run.

-You leave a trail of replacement opportunity for another insurance agent to capitalize on, since many insurance companies offer better pricing, or may offer better quality of coverage depending on underwriting.
+You leave a trail of replacement opportunity for another insurance agent to capitalize on.

 More About Independent Agents